-Dr. Shelly Fritz is a College of Nursing assistant professor in Vancouver, Washington.
+Dr. Shelly Fritz is a College of Nursing associate professor in Vancouver, Washington.
 Her nursing background is in hospital administration and governance (board level), public health, emergency nursing, and nursing education.
 Dr. Fritz’s research focuses on the application of technology in the delivery of healthcare and human-computer interactions.
 A major line of research inquiry is the use of smart homes with artificial intelligence capabilities to help older adults age in place.
 Her research is performed in the space between nursing and engineering and under the umbrella of a newly emerging field, gerontechnology.
 Dr. Fritz is primarily a qualitative researcher but she uses multiple methods of research design.
 She teaches in the RN-BSN, DNP, and PhD programs and serves on nursing and interdisciplinary technology-focused dissertation committees.

 - Washington State University Insider News.
 (July 9, 2020).
 Cloth mask tested by nursing faculty shows promise. https://news.wsu.edu/2020/07/09/cloth-mask-tested-wsu-college-nursing-faculty-shows-promise-better-protection

 - IEEE Spectrum.
 (June 23, 2020).
 Smart home devices can reveal behaviors associated with dementia. https://spectrum.ieee.org/tech-talk/biomedical/devices/smart-home-devices-can-reveal-the-health-status-of-individuals

 - East County Journal.
 (April 29, 2020).
 Commissioner thoughts on the pandemic.
 Print only.

 - Fast Company.
 (April 7, 2020).
 ‘This could get Orwellian really fast’: COVID-19 could end privacy as we know it. https://www.fastcompany.com/90482264/this-could-get-orwellian-really-fast-covid-19-could-end-privacy-as-we-know-it/